 never say anything

-Really, while the song "Kid A" may be the strongest example, the entire album Kid A has a very eerie, nihilistic, and very wrong atmosphere throughout it.
+While the title track may be the strongest example, the entire album has a very eerie, nihilistic, and very wrong atmosphere throughout it.
 The whole album, while never being outwardly scary, is very undeniably creepy.
 And it gets worse and worse the more you listen to it.

 Starting with "Everything In Its Right Place", which is in 10/4 time, by the way, with it's strange synths and Thom's distorted voice, combined with its constant build up.